-Listed below are links to weblogs that reference washington post express focuses on frequency:
+3 Responses to washington post express focuses on frequency

 It is interesting that in the meantimes, Washington D.C. is exploring the implementation of a streetcar network considered as a "premium service" where the frequency seems not considered: